 Some links included here may be affiliate links, meaning we may earn a small monetary bonus from referring you to them.
 In no way does this increase the price you pay.

 It’s a new year, are you ready to learn something new?
-The beauty of living in the era of the internet is that there are SOO many free and cheap ways to learn ANYTHING you could ever dream of online — especially now when we have a lot of extra time on our hands.
+The beauty of living in the era of the internet is that there are SOO many free and cheap ways to learn ANYTHING you could ever dream of with online courses — especially now when we have a lot of extra time on our hands.

 But there is also so much information you need to make sure you’re actually learning the right things and not just learning something that doesn’t make sense.